 eWAY is a payment gateway that allows shoppers to pay you via credit or debit card.
 Their fees are reasonable, and setup is somewhat simplified as you don't need a merchant account with your bank.
 Funds will appear in your bank account the following business day.
 Here's where you can get started setting up your eWAY payment gateway.

 The payment screen is also simple and clear:

 Rocketspark is using the latest version of Stripe, which is compatible with Strong Customer Authentication (SCA).

-Stripe is a payment gateway notable for it's easy-to-use interface and quick setup and so it's a good fit for ecommerce stores and for subscription-based services.
+Stripe is a payment gateway notable for it's an easy-to-use interface and quick setup and so it's a good fit for eCommerce stores and for subscription-based services.
 (Click here to learn how to add Recurring Subscriptions to your Rocketspark website store).
 As there is no merchant account required, it's possible to have your Stripe account up and running within minutes without any 'account approval' delays.
 There are also no monthly fees, and the per-transaction fee is very reasonable.
 At checkout, your customer will be automatically redirected to a smart payment page (that’s quick and easy to use) to enter their payment details.

 Stripe will transfer funds to your bank account on the schedule you specify (daily / weekly / monthly) and it will take a few days for funds to arrive.

 Here's where you can get started setting up your STRIPE payment gateway.